Modelling the Impact of Device Imperfections on Electron Shuttling in SiMOS devices: Conclusions

 While defect-induced excitations may open spin-flip pathways, the small spin-orbit admixture ($\sim 10^{-3}$) suggests spin-conserving decay remains dominant.
 In addition, the density of these positively charged interface defects --- the worst case --- can be reduced by advanced fabrication processes.
 Specifically, Hydrogen Resist Lithography (HRL), which utilises a buried hydrogen termination layer followed by annealing in N$_2$+H$_2$ forming gas, has been shown to significantly reduce the density of donor-like traps compared with pristine samples \cite{czarnecki2025hydrogenpassivationeffects}.

 The modelling framework presented in this study is well suited for extension to larger parts of the Hilbert space.
 The inclusion of the spin and valley degrees of freedom, along with Linblad treatments capturing phonon-mediated relaxation, will enable a comprehensive assessment of quantum information transfer fidelity during electron shuttling in the presence of realistic device disorder.
 Interface roughness, for example, has been shown to strongly affect spin and valley physics \cite{Cifuentes2024boundsto, Losert2024strategiesforenhancingspin-shuttling, prentki2025boundsatomisticdisorderscalable}.
 Orbit- and valley-dependent g-factors lead to spin dephasing during shuttling, while population of the excited valley state after shuttling --- which constitutes leakage out of the computational subspace --- poses challenges for spin readout via Pauli spin blockade.
-Such a model should be used to clarify the trade-off between achieving larger valley splitting through tighter confinement and the increased susceptibility to orbital excitation demonstrated in this work.